 The Board of Library Commissioners(Commission) is a volunteer board with members appointed by the Mayor, whose official role is to advise the Mayor about library issues.
 The Commission meets monthly.
 Meetings are open to the public.
 FSDPL provides a monthly report at the meetings of the Library Commission.

-LibrariesTransformSD is a coalition of library supporters; FSDPL is a key partner together with the Foundation and Commission.
-LibrariesTransformSD engages in library advocacy efforts at the City level, especially related to budgetary issues.
+LibrariesTransformSDis a coalition of library supporters; FSDPL is a key partner together with SDPL, the Foundation, and the Commission.
+LibrariesTransformSD engages in advocacy at the City level.

 Want to know about the next Book Sale?
 Or keep up to date on Library Events?